HomeSite Map

 (Ric Marlow – Bobby Scott)

-There were a lot of “beat” bands competing for prominence in the Liverpool area in the late '50s and '60s.
-Every one of them was striving to edge out the others with a uniqueness that would set them apart and get them noticed.
-Any gimmick that would get the band more attention or get them more bookings would be considered.
+There were a lot of “beat” groups that were competing for prominence in Liverpool back in the later '50s and '60s.
+Each one of them struggled to edge out the others with a uniqueness that they hoped would set them apart and get them noticed.
+Any gimmick that might get them a bit more attention or increase their bookings would be considered.

 The one undeniable fact about The Beatles is they had a love of music; not just rock and roll, but all varieties of music.
-McCartney in particular had a fondness for ballads, even standards from his father’s era.
-As Paul relates, The Beatles “weren’t ashamed of those leanings” and would incorporate these ballads into their set list so they “could be a bit more varied.”
+Paul McCartney in particular had a fondness for ballads, even standards from back in his father’s era.
+As he once explained, they “weren’t ashamed of those leanings” and would incorporate these ballads into their set list so they “could be a bit more varied.”

-This resulted in The Beatles getting more bookings, since many gigs required them to perform “ballady” material in order to entertain more adult audiences that were quite anti-rock-and-roll, such as in their early Hamburg days.
-Performing crooners like “Till There Was You,” “Ain’t She Sweet” and “My Funny Valentine” was not beneath them, in fact they quite enjoyed playing them.
-These became the late-night cabaret numbers that showed that they weren’t just another rock-and-roll band.
+This resulted in the group getting more bookings, since many gigs required them to perform “ballady” material so as to entertain more adult audiences that were quite anti-rock-n-roll, such as in The Beatles' early Hamburg days.
+Performing crooners like “Till There Was You,” “Ain’t She Sweet” and “My Funny Valentine” was not beneath them, in fact the band quite enjoyed performing them.
+These became the late-night cabaret numbers that showed that they weren’t just another rock-n-roll band.
+They were something special.

-With this in mind, McCartney would sing these ballads to add a touch of "sophistication" to their stage act.
-Among the songs they found to fit this need was the ballad “A Taste Of Honey,” which was recently recorded and released by Lenny Welch in 1962.
-In order to add this touch of "sophistication" to their first album, George Martin was keen to take some time to make this very "adult" sounding song fit into this "teeny-bopper" Beatles album to show their musical abilities, in hopes that it may impress more than just the teenagers who made up their audience at the time.
+With this in mind, Paul McCartney would sing these ballads to add a bit of "sophistication" to their stage act.
+Among the material they found to fill this need was the ballad “A Taste Of Honey,” this song being recently recorded and released by Lenny Welch in 1962.
+In order to add this bit of "sophistication" to their first album, George Martin took some time to make this "adult" sounding song fit into their "teeny-bopper" Beatles LP with the goal of displaying their musical abilities, hoping that this may impress more than just the teenagers who made up their audience at the time.

 Songwriting History